|

 buildings.
 It looks like various businesses and enterprises have utilized

 the structure since Packard went out of business.
-There do not
+There does not

 From

-an architectural and historic perspective, this is an important structure
+an architectural and historal perspective, this is an important

-as it was designed by Albert Kahn, a prominent industrial architect that
+structure as it was designed by Albert Kahn, a prominent industrial

 designed many factories, including several of the WWII aircraft plants,